Edu (footballer, born 1990)

-Eduardo Augusto Cameselle Machado (born 2 March 1990), commonly known as Edu, is a Portuguese footballer who plays as a midfielder for Grupo Futebol Clube Pousa.
+Eduardo Augusto Cameselle Machado (born 2 March 1990), commonly known as Edu, is a Portuguese former footballer who played as a midfielder.

 Club career

 Born in Barcelos, Braga District, Edu began his career at hometown club Gil Vicente F.C. and had two years in the ranks of S.L.
 Benfica before joining S.C.
 Braga in 2006.
 He never made a first-team appearance, and competed in the lower divisions before joining Segunda Liga side C.D.
 Trofense in July 2012.

 Edu made his professional league debut on 12 August 2012, featuring the full 90 minutes of a 2–0 away loss against C.D.
 Aves in the first matchday.
 He played two further league games off the bench, and as many in the Taça da Liga.

 Personal life

 Edu was the nephew of former Portugal international Dito.